Hoyer Lift Accident Injury Lawyers In Buffalo, New York

 Sadly, a majority of Hoyer lift accidents and injuries would be easily preventable if it was not for operator negligence.
 Hoyer lift accident victims need the best personal injury lawyer in Buffalo, New York fighting on their side.
 Since 1999, Jed Dietrich, Esq., recognized as a Best Lawyer of America and New York Super Lawyer, has exclusively handled serious personal injury cases.
 Practicing law the Dietrich way, we are determined, disciplined and dedicated to obtaining the best possible result for your Hoyer lift accident injury claim.

 At the Dietrich Law Firm P.C. our team understands how to properly and aggressively pursue Hoyer lift injury claims.
-Insurance companies have paid Jed Dietrich, Esq. and his highly experienced, top rated and elite team of Buffalo, New York Hoyer lift accident injury lawyers over $150,000,000.00 in verdicts and settlements to compensate his clients for their serious personal injuries.
-Call the Dietrich Law Firm P.C., recognized as a Best Law Firm of America, TODAY at 716-839-3939 for a free consultation if you suffered injuries in a Hoyer lift accident.
+Insurance companies have paid Jed Dietrich, Esq. and his highly experienced, top rated and elite team of Buffalo, New York Hoyer lift accident injury lawyers over $175,000,000.00 in verdicts and settlements to compensate his clients for their serious personal injuries.
+Call the Dietrich Law Firm P.C.
+TODAY at 716-839-3939 for a free consultation if you suffered injuries in a Hoyer lift accident.
 We are available 24 hours per day and 7 days per week, and there is never a fee unless we WIN for you!

 Hoyer lifts can be extremely treacherous machines when nursing home staff members fail to practice reasonable care.
 Although there are various reasons residents get dropped, most accidents are due to negligence of the nursing home staff.
 Some ways nursing home staff can be negligent include: